 Even in statutory interpretation cases where the term "person" is undefined, courts have not limited the meaning of "person" to the legislative intent at the time the statute was enacted.
-For example, the Supreme Court of Connecticut held that the term "persons" in a statute regarding the admission of attorneys to the bar included women and Black men, even though no legislator at the time contemplated the statute applying to those individuals.
-In re Hall (1882) 50 Conn.
+For example, the Supreme Court of Connecticut held that the term "persons" in a statute regarding the admission of attorneys to the bar included women and Black men, In re Hall (1882) 50 Conn.
 131, 131-33.
 The court explained: